chirpstack/chirpstack-ansible-playbook/README.md

    is used, your browser will prompt that the certificate can't be trusted.
    This is ok for testing.

+6. For updating your Vagrant environment (e.g. updating the configuration or to upgrade installed packages, execute the following command:

+    ```bash
+    vagrant provision
+    ```

 ## Remote deployment (DigitalOcean)

 ### Configuration